olivier-boesch/garden.led/README.md

 # kivy-led
+## What is about ?
-A led widget for kivy with default shapes
+A led widget for kivy with default shapes. run __init__.py to see an example running. default shapes of led are provided (round, square, rounded square with or without line)

 ## properties
 ### state